astronomer/docs/astro/install-gcp.md

 ## Step 4: Let Astronomer Complete the Install

-Once you've provided Astronomer with the information for your setup, the Astronomer team will finish the installation of Astro in GCP.
+Once you've provided Astronomer with the information for your setup, the Astronomer team will finish creating your first Cluster on GCP.

 This process can take some time.
 Wait for confirmation that the installation was successful before proceeding to the next step.

 ## Step 5: Create a Deployment

 Once Astronomer confirms that your Astro Cluster has been created, you are ready to create a Deployment and start deploying DAGs.
-Log in to [the Cloud UI](https://cloud.astronomer.io) again and [create a new Deployment](configure-deployment.md).
+Log in to [the Cloud UI](https://cloud.astronomer.io) and [create a new Deployment](configure-deployment.md).
 If the installation was successful, your new Astro Cluster will be listed as an option under the **Cluster** menu:

 <div class="text--center">
   <img src="/img/docs/create-new-deployment-select-cluster.png" alt="Cloud UI New Deployment screen" />